dzsoker023/Factorio-Access/README.md

 ## Structure travel

 Travel freely from building to building as if they were laid out in a grid pattern.
+Also known as B-Stride.

+Warning: This feature has some bugs and is currently deprecated.

-Open the BStride menu with CONTROL + S, and explore your factory with the following controls:
+Open it with ALT + CONTROL + SHIFT + S, and explore your factory with the following controls:

 First, select a direction using WASD